Log in or create a free Rosenverse account to watch this video.

 •

-Market research data can be leveraged and integrated with user research to enrich insights and foster collaboration.
+Integrating market research data with user research can strengthen insights and foster cross-team collaboration.

 -